broadinstitute/GATK-For-Primates/README.md

 - Code for producing AnalyzeCovariates plots is currently commented out because the GATK4 docker does not have the required R libraries.
 Is there a docker image that has both R and the gsalib and ggplot2?
 - No error checking/validation of input JSON options is implemented yet.
 Inputting contradictory options (e.g. mode = initial but with BAM inputs) may cause the workflow to fail.
 - I had to remove "--merge-contigs-into-num-partitions" from GenomicsDBImport because it doesn't work as I expected -- it requires whole contigs versus intervals.
 I will re-visit this.
+- Some tasks run on docker, some don't.
+I'll fix this.
+- I haven't even tried this with Terra yet.